How to Wash Pesticides Off Your Fruits and Vegetables

 While that might seem necessary, many of these products contain compounds that are highly toxic to humans, such as organophosphate that is commonly used in the US.

-Pesticides are also used on certain grains like wheat, rice, and canola, as well as flowers and cotton.
+Pesticides on fruits and vegetables are not the only issue.
+They are also used on certain grains like wheat, rice, and canola, as well as flowers and cotton.

 Those who are most vulnerable to the adverse effects of pesticides and insecticides are: